8 Natural Ways to Relieve Your Baby's Gas Quickly

 Will Zantac Help Baby with Gas?

-Zantac is a mild medication mostly used to treat acid reflux.
+Zantac is a mild medication primarily used to treat acid reflux.
 Zantac works by restraining the production of acid in the stomach.
 The active ingredient is ranitidine.
-Some side effects may include diarrhea, constipation or abdominal pain.
-So, the answer is no. If your baby has acid reflux and excessive gas, the Zantac might help with the acid reflux, but will probably make the gassiness worse!
-There are alternative natural home remedies to treat acid reflux and gas discussed on this page, consider trying them out before using any medications.
+Some side effects may include diarrhea, constipation, or abdominal pain.
+So, the answer is no. If your baby has acid reflux and excessive gas, the Zantac might help with the acid reflux, but it will probably make the gassiness worse!